Communiqué (Steve Lacy and Mal Waldron album)

-Communiqué is an album by Steve Lacy and Mal Waldron released on the Italian Soul Note label in 1997.
+Communiqué is an album by Steve Lacy and Mal Waldron, released on the Italian Soul Note label in 1997.
 It features duo performances of tunes written by Thelonious Monk, Charles Mingus, Miles Davis, Elmo Hope and originals by Lacy and Waldron.

 Reception

-The Allmusic review by Ken Dryden awarded the album 4 stars, stating: "Like all collaborations featuring Steve Lacy and Mal Waldron together, this Soul Note CD is highly recommended."
+The AllMusic review by Ken Dryden stated: "Like all collaborations featuring Steve Lacy and Mal Waldron together, this Soul Note CD is highly recommended."